Suggested links

 Am I Addicted to Prescription Opioids?

-The signs of opioid addiction may not be immediately obvious.
+The signs of opioid addiction may not be immediately apparent.

 Someone who is addicted to opioids may exhibit some signs of opioid misuse, including: